Irrigation is the method in which a controlled amount of water is supplied to plants at regular intervals for agriculture.

 In surface irrigation, water moves over and across the land by simple gravity flow to wetland and infiltrate the soil.

-It’s a popular method, which pipes with set amount of water to the fields and then sprays it directly over the crops with high-pressure sprinklers.
+It’s a popular method, which pipes with a set amount of water to the fields and then sprays it directly over the crops with high-pressure sprinklers.
 The benefit is that the amounts of water can be controlled.

 With this type, water is delivered at or near the root zone of plants, drop by drop.
 This method is the most water efficient of irrigation.